Cloud Console

 SFU Configuration

 Set configuration options for Selective Forwarding Unit (SFU) connections.
-For more information on SFU connections, see Stream using SFU.
+For more information on SFU connections, refer to the SFU section in the Stream Using SFU and MCU topic.

 Limit SFU Upstream Bitrate

-Set the maximum upstream audio bitrate and video bitrate by entering your desired values in Kbps in Audio Input Max Bitrate and Video Input Max Bitrate.
+Set the maximum upstream audio bitrate and video bitrate by entering your desired values in Kbps in the Audio Input Max Bitrate and Video Input Max Bitrate fields.
 If not set, the default values are used.

 Configure SFU Simulcast